openharmony/docs/en/application-dev/telephony/telephony-sms.md

    - To send SMS messages, call the **sendShortMessage** API and declare the **ohos.permission.SEND\_MESSAGES** permission.
 The permission is of the **system\_basic** level.
    - To set the SMSC address, call the** setSmscAddr** API and declare the **ohos.permission.SET\_TELEPHONY\_STATE** permission.
 The permission is of the **system\_basic** level.
    - To obtain the SMSC address, call the** getSmscAddr** API and declare the **ohos.permission.GET\_TELEPHONY\_STATE** permission.
 The permission is of the **system\_basic** level.
-   Before requesting the permission, ensure that the [basic principles for using permissions](../security/AccessToken/app-permission-mgmt-overview.md#basic-principles-for-using-permissions) are met.
+   Before requesting permissions, ensure that the [basic principles for using permissions](../security/AccessToken/app-permission-mgmt-overview.md#basic-principles-for-using-permissions) are met.
 Then, declare the requried permission by referring to [Requesting Application Permissions](../security/AccessToken/determine-application-mode.md#requesting-permissions-for-system_basic-applications).

 2. Import the required modules.